resh224/datasheet-harmony/src/graph/README.md

+## Overview
+This example demonstrates construction of a JSON-LD graph.

 - **Defines a Multi-Standard JSON-LD Context:**
   The program creates a JSON-LD context that integrates vocabulary from JEDEC JEP30 (electrical data), SPDX (BOM and licensing), and IPC-2581 (PCB assembly).
 - **Models an Embedded Controller Dataset:**